vedala/kalyanv_blog/_posts/2018-09-12-build-a-blog-using-jekyll-and-deploy-to-github-pages-and-set-custom-domain.md

 The first thing that appealed to me about Jekyll was how programmer-friendly it was.
 Creating a site using Jekyll felt very similar to a developer's day-to-day tasks.
 Another thing that appealed to me was Jekyll's integration with GitHub Pages.
-Finally the ability to set custom domain for sites hosted on GitHub Pages tipped my decision towards using Jekyll.
+Finally, free hosting provided by GitHub Pages (along with the ability to set custom domains) tipped my decision towards using Jekyll.

 I have written this post to serve as a stand-alone tutorial, while also trying to keep it short.
 I briefly describe new terms and concepts as I introduce them,